Right-angularity, flag complexes, asphericity. \ Criteria for asphericity: corrigenda for "Right-angularity, flag complexes, asphericity": Basic definitions

 (3) Let $\ch$ be any simplicial arrangement of linear hyperplanes in $\rr^n$.
 Then the nonzero faces of $\ch$ define a simplicial complex $\gL(\ch)$ which is a triangulation of $\sphere^{n-1}$.
 It turns out that $\gL(\ch)$ is a flag complex (see \cite[p.
 29]{oldbrown}).

 (4) The Deligne complex (cf.\ \cite{deligne} or \cite{cdjams}) of an Artin group of spherical type is a flag complex.
-(This is proved is Lemma~4.3.2 in \cite{cdjams}, where the the proof occupies pages 623--626.)
+(This is proved in \cite[Lemma~4.3.2]{cdjams}, where the proof occupies pages 623--626.)
 Similarly, the Deligne complex of any real simplicial arrangement is a flag complex.

 (5) The link of a simplex in a flag complex is easily seen to be a flag complex (cf.\ \cite[Remarks~5.16, p.\,210]{bh}). \end{examples}